emersonramos3lt/decor-website/README.md

-# Description
+# 🏡 Minimalist Interior Design Website

-This project is a responsive and minimalist website for a fictional interior design company.
-The design features a clean and modern aesthetic, utilizing a grid layout to organize content efficiently and enhance visual appeal.
+This project is a **fully responsive** and **minimalist website** for a fictional interior design company, designed to reflect a **clean and modern aesthetic**.
+The layout leverages **grid** and **flexbox** techniques to organize content effectively, enhancing both visual appeal and usability.

-The site includes a smooth loading screen that sets the tone for a polished user experience.
-Subtle hover transitions add interactivity, making navigation fluid and engaging.
-The responsive design ensures that the website looks great on all devices, from desktops to mobile screens, providing users with a consistent and seamless browsing experience.
+The site features:
+- A **smooth loading screen** to create a polished first impression.
+- Subtle **hover transitions** for interactivity and fluid navigation.
+- A **marquee element** to introduce dynamic movement, elevating user engagement.
+- A **dark/light mode toggle**, allowing users to customize their viewing experience.

+The **responsive design** ensures a consistent and seamless experience across all devices, from desktops to mobile screens.

+---

-# Main Features
+## 🛠️ Main Features
-- Dark/Light mode
+- **Dark/Light mode toggle** for user customization
-- Marquee
+- **Marquee** for dynamic content flow
-- Grid and flex layout
+- **Grid and flex layouts** for an organized and visually appealing structure
-- Responsive design
-- Transitions
-- Loading animation

-# Screenshot
+- **Responsive design** for seamless usability across all devices
+- **Smooth transitions** for interactive navigation
+- **Loading animation** for a polished user experience

+---

+## 📷 Screenshots
 ## Light Mode

 ![Screenshot](./screenshot/img1.PNG)